enfiskutensykkel/tcpstreamer/README.md

 Where implementation is the name of an available streamer implementation, and hostname is either the hostname or IPv4 address of the host running a receiver instance.
-The default port is 50000, if you want to change the port the program listens to / streams to, use the -p option.
+The default port is 50000, if you want to change the port the program listens to / streams to, use the `-p` option.

-		./streamer -p 1234

-		./streamer -p 1234 -s implementation hostname

 Depending on the streamer implementation, you might need to pass arguments to the streamer program.
 To see a list of available streamer implementations and